The Salesman (2011 film): Distinctions

 At the 2011 International Filmfestival Mannheim-Heidelberg, The Salesman won the FIPRESCI international film critics' prize, as well as a special jury prize.

 At the 2011 Torino Film Festival, The Salesman won two prizes, the Premio Cipputi (best film on the world of work) and the FIPRESCI prize.

 The film won the top prize at the 2012 Cinema Jove Film Festival in Valencia.

 The film was shortlisted for the inaugural Prix collégial du cinéma québécois in 2012.

+Release

+The Salesman was released on Blu-ray and DVD on March 6, 2012 by Entertainment One Films Canada.